Blqtent/jackc/README.md

 On 16bit platforms the biggest integer constant is 32767, on 32bit 2147483647, on 64bit 9223372036854775807.
-To get the most negative number you must use these biggest constants, negate them using unary `-` and then subtract `1`.
+To get the most negative number you must use these biggest constants and add `1` to them.

 String constant are beginning and ending with `"` and can't contain `"` or newline (ascii character 10 in decimal).
 There is no escape sequences (`\n \\ \t \"` are not producing the same result as in other programming languages).

 The `null` constant is a null reference to an object (equivalent to `0` or `false`).